BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/Double_opposing_Kinects/readme.md

 In summary, you must take the following steps to be able to run the source codes and generate and register 3D RGB point clouds:

 1. Setup two opposing Kinects
-2. Locally network and synchronise Server and Client machines time using NTP
+2. Locally network and synchronise server and client machines time using NTP
 3. Calibrate Kinects
   1. Setup three double-sided chessboards
   2. Capture infrared/depth data frames using [Calibrator](https://github.com/BristolVisualPFT/3D_Data_Acquisition_Registration_Using_Kinects/tree/master/Double_opposing_Kinects/Calibrator)